VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > allow you to use Windows Azure remote desktop in a production
 > evironment.
 However, you only need the worker role that hosts the
 > remote desktop session for the duration of the migration, you can
 > delete it after the migration is complete.
+You could also run your
+> migration code as a worker role instead of as a console application
+> and ensure that it logs the status of the migration for you to verify.

 ### Generating Past Log Messages for the Conference Management Bounded Context